ma16/rpio/cc/Console/Device/Mcp3008/README.md

 - Bit:1 - Set if the (DOUT/MISO) MSB value does not match the LSB value.
 - Bit:2 - Set if the trailing 6 (DOUT/MISO) digits are not zero.

-This implementation does not use DMA for SPI0 invocation (yet).
+This implementation does not (yet) use DMA for SPI0 invocation.
 SPI0 is used in direct mode only.
-The transfer is controlled by the CPU which includes busy loops for polling.
-That means, whenever the process is suspended by the operating system, this will affect the transfer (i.e. the timing).
+That is, the transfer is controlled by the CPU, which includes busy loops for polling.
+Whenever the process is suspended by the operating system, this will affect the transfer (i.e. the timing).
 A single SPI dialog (SCLK,MOSI,MISO) is however safe to be not interrupted since the SPI serializer provides enough buffer space.
 The CS signals (CE0,CE1) can be delayed though.

 ### Controller Setup (Example)